 Williams Lake – 98 1st Avenue South

-Roots on First will operate 24/7, year-round.
-It will replace the temporary shelter at 55 6th Avenue South (Hamilton Hotel).
+Roots on First operates 24/7, year-round.
+It replaces the temporary shelter that was at 55 6th Avenue South (Hamilton Hotel).

 BC Housing has leased the site at 98 1st Avenue South for 5 years.
-We are completing renovations soon, including updates to the building’s interior and exterior, and installing fire safety systems.
-This also includes the installation of a fence with gated entry for privacy and security.
+The renovations are now complete and included updating the building’s interior, exterior, and install of fire safety systems.
+This also included the installation of a fence with gated entry for privacy and security.

-Roots on First will begin welcoming guests in early July 2025.
-We will offer shelter guests at the Hamilton Hotel the new shelter spaces first.
-Any additional spaces will then be open to community members who are experiencing or at risk of homelessness.
+Roots on First began welcoming guests in early July 2025.
+Shelter guests at the Hamilton Hotel were offered the new shelter spaces first.
+Additional spaces were then offered to community members who were at risk of or experiencing homelessness.

 Shelter Operations